redboo/scrap/0011/README.md

 # Scrap 0011 Lyrics.
 SSL

-Get data from html and save to TXT file with SSL.
+Get data with SSL and save to TXT file.

 Used: